129325239-mysenecaa/CAA-900-AzureProject/Checkpoint2/footnotes/tips-footnote.md

     This footnote also has been made with a different syntax using 4 spaces for new lines.

-Rendered footnote would look like this:
+Rendered footnote would look something like this:

 <img src="./rendered-footnote.png"
      alt="Rendered Footnote"